PaulLin1/text-to-minecraft/week4/README.md

 # Week 4: Building in Minecraft - Prompt Templating

 Welcome to Week 4 of our **Text-to-Minecraft** project!
-This week, we’ll focus on **building structures in Minecraft** using a bot that takes advantage of **prompt templating** to generate code.
+This week, we’ll focus on **building structures in Minecraft** using a bot that leverages **prompt templating** to generate code.
 By the end of this week, you'll be able to give the bot commands like "build a house," and it will generate and execute Python code to carry out the task in your Minecraft world.

 ---